landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 ## SECTION I: DATA MANAGEMENT

 ### A) Project overview
-This agreement is between all the members of the project *[Ecological value of the Wetlands Blah]*.
+This agreement is between all the members of the Health and Value of the Brian Booth Wetlands.
 Throughout this document we will refer to it as the Project.

-Define subproject
+This project is a collaboration between four groups, each creating a different dataset.
+The four data sets are:

-P1.
+D1.
 Meteorological Data,
-P2.
+D2.
 Bird Census,
-P3.
+D3.
 Water Quality Records,
-P4.
+D4.
 Use of Wetlands Survey

 ### B) Data Management Plan (DMP)
 The data management plan for the Project can be found in the shared R drive at "R:\projects\BrBoMaster".